Prabha-99/Word_Existance_Checker/README.md

 ## Requirements

 * JDK 8 or Later..
-* Netbeans 10 or Later..
+* Netbeans 10 or Later...